somali0128/task-template-linktree/README.md

 2. With Timer OFF - This allows you to do manual calls to K2 and disables the triggers for round managemnt on K2.
 Transactions are only accepted during the correct period.
 Guide for manual calls is in index.js

+# linktree_task.js

+The linktree_task file exports a function that gets a list of proofs and submits it to the IPFS, and is returned a CID

+# linktree_validate.js

+The linktree_validate file takes a submission value as an argument and checks if the signature is valid

-# Modifying CoreLogic.js
+# CoreLogic.js

 Task nodes will trigger a set of predefined functions during operation.

-There are in total 9 functions in CoreLogic which the you can modify according to your needs:
+There are in total 9 functions in CoreLogic:

 1. *task()* - The logic for what your task should do goes here.
 There is a window in round that is dedicated to do work.
 The code in task is executed in that window.